KaganCanSit/LinkChecker/README.md

 # Link Checker

-LinkChecker is a powerful and user-friendly shell script designed to search and verify URLs in files in a given directory.
-The script recursively scans all files in the given directory, extracts URLs and checks their accessibility.
-It ensures the integrity of your connections by detecting and reporting broken connections, inaccessible servers or SSL certificate issues.
+Link Checker is a powerful and user-friendly shell script designed to search and verify URLs in files within a given directory.
+The script recursively scans all files in the provided directory, extracts URLs, and checks their accessibility.
+It ensures the integrity of your connections by detecting and reporting broken links, inaccessible servers, or SSL certificate issues.

-### Attention
+## Attention
 - Refund codes and site reactions may vary.
 Therefore, this tool does not offer you a 100% guarantee.
 It was written to help you start from somewhere and save you time.
-- The process of parsing the links performed in this script is of course simple.
+- The process of parsing the links performed in this script is, of course, simple.
 It may not find all links correctly.
-In this case, you can contribute to improve the parse mechanics or add code specific to your situation.
+In this case, you can contribute to improving the parsing mechanics or add code specific to your situation.
-- Do not run it in a project directory you do not know.
-As a result, you will communicate via curl by sending a network packet to the connections!
+- Do not run it in a project directory you are not familiar with.
+As a result, it will communicate via curl by sending network packets to the connections!

-### Main Features
+## Main Features
 - Recursively scans directories for URLs in files.
 - Checks the status of each link using parallel processing for faster execution.
 - Provides detailed logs indicating the status of each link, including HTTP status codes and error messages.
 - Automatically installs required packages (curl and parallel) if they are missing.
 - Supports customizing the number of threads for scanning to optimize performance.

-### Required
+## Required
 The Link Checker requires the following packages to be installed:

 * curl: Command-line tool for transferring data with URLs.
 * parallel: Shell tool for executing commands in parallel.

-If these packages are not installed on your system, the script will be asked for installation prompt you to install them.
-If you do not want to install it this way, you can install it yourself and use the script.
+If these packages are not installed on your system, the script will prompt you to install them.
+If you do not want to install them this way, you can install them yourself and use the script.

-You can install it with the following options according to your package manager.
+You can install them with the following options according to your package manager.

 ``` bash
     sudo apt-get install curl